5 ways to use social selling to grow your business

-BDC Business Consultant Chris O’Shea says that, above all, social selling is about putting your best foot forward online.
+BDC Senior Business Advisor Chris O’Shea says that, above all, social selling is about putting your best foot forward online.

 “Social selling is a hybrid of networking and social media marketing,” he explains.
 “It’s about making connections and presenting yourself as an expert in your field to prove you can deliver what you say you can.”

 So how do you start?
 Here are five tips.